nichmidd/servicedeskstatistics/README.md

-# Manageengine Servicedesk Plus Statistics Tool
+# ManageEngine Servicedesk Plus Statistics Tool

 ## Overview

 This project utilises the SDP APIv3 to fetch details on all open and closed tickets and then stores them in Google BigQuery for analysis

+> Side note - the v3 API on the OnPrem version is **NOT** as fully functional as the documentation says it should be

 The project is broken into 4 parts: